 What are the benefits of setting up an international trading company in Malta?

-Malta is located in the Mediterranean Sea between Italy and North Africa.
+Located in the Mediterranean Sea, Malta sits between Italy and North Africa.
 All major European cities are only a short flight away.
-Major air transportation hubs such as Heathrow, Dubai, Istanbul and Frankfurt are all within easy reach and thus open up air transportation to the rest of the world.
+Major air transportation hubs such as Heathrow, Dubai, Istanbul and Frankfurt are all within easy reach and therefore creating easy links to the rest of the world.

 Attractive Tax System

 Malta benefits from an attractive tax system that offers many tax planning opportunities for companies.
 Many countries adopt the classical tax system, whereas Malta uses the Full Imputation System method of taxation.

 Under the classical tax system, corporate profits are generally taxed at the level of the company and then again in the hands of the individual shareholder.

 However, Malta taxes corporate profits at 35% but isn’t taxed again in the hands of the shareholder.
 For a trading operation set up in Malta, it is possible to claim a 6/7th refund on the tax paid.
 Therefore, this brings the effective rate of tax down to 5%.

 The VAT rate in Malta is one of the lowest in the European Union at 18%, which offers an advantage over other higher charging jurisdictions in the EU.

 Malta is a member of the European Union and benefits from the Parent-Subsidiary Directive.
 In simple terms, it aims to eliminate double taxation on profit distributions between associated companies in the various EU Member States.